DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 WiFi Setup
 ==========

 The purpose of this WiFi solution is for connecting a Wifi Throttle DIRECTLY to the Command Station and elimating the need for a computer and another software controller.
 However, WiFi is optional.
-If you wish to simply use your computer connected via a USB cable to to the Command Station using something like JMRI, you can skip ahead to the next page.
+If you wish to simply use your computer connected via a USB cable to to the Command Station using something like JMRI, you can `skip ahead to the next page <installer.html>`_.

 There are many ways to add Wifi to your CS.
 We will cover three methods here.
 You may need to know a little bit about networking, but if you can get your phone and your Roku to connect to your network, you can do this.